JS80P

 Reverb

-The signal chain is similar to the one in the Echo effect, so many of the parameters work the same way as described there.
+The signal chain is similar to the one in the echo effect, so many of the parameters work the same way as described there.

 Only the parameters that are unique to the Reverb effect are listed below.